ninolam/landing-in-real-art/CMS.md

 I mean you can scroll left and right and customize all the images you want for the panel #1 in the carousel and the panel #2, etc ...

-The panel of the carousel is organized with specific psotions for images :
+The panel of the carousel is organized with specific positions for images :

 <img src="./public/img/firebaseProcedure/Artists_with_position.png" >